 So you have a lot to go on when deciding exactly how you might help them.

-Here, I’m only going to mention two further things that are often crucial in helping when a death has occurred: stories and art or drawing.
+Here, I’m going to mention two further things that are often crucial in helping when a death has occurred: stories and art or drawing.

 Storytelling sounds scary – which of us is a natural storyteller?
 But I mean only that storytelling is helpful to an anxious child to keep alive the memory of the person who's died.